interledger/rfcs/0038-settlement-engines/0038-settlement-engines.md

 ### Scale conversions

-If the accounting system or settlement engine receives a request with a **[`Quantity`](#quantity-json-type)** denominated in a unit more precise than its unit, it MUST convert the quantity into its native unit.
-If so, the resulting amount MUST be rounded down before fulfilling the request.
+If the settlement engine receives a request with a **[`Quantity`](#quantity-object)** denominated in a unit more precise than it is capable of settling, it MUST persist the leftover amount.
+The leftover amounts MUST be processed later after they accumulate to a unit feasible for settlement.

-The response to the request MUST include the converted, rounded **[`Quantity`](#quantity-json-type)** used to fulfill the request, which MUST be less than or equal to the amount sent in the original request.
-(If the amount rounds down to 0, then the amount in the response would be 0.)

-Then, the system with the additional precision initiating the request MUST track the leftover sum so it may accumulate and be retried in subsequent requests.

 ## Settlement Engine HTTP API